Gio200023/Gio200023/README.md

 Software engineer
 -----------------
-* 🌍  I'm based in Trento, Italy
+* 🌍  I'm based in Leiden, The Netherlands
 * ✉️  You can contact me at [lunardigiovanni@icloud.com](mailto:lunardigiovanni@icloud.com)
-* 🧠  Working at Arcoda s.r.l
+* 🧠  Studying at Leiden University

 ## Skills